Below are the excerpts of the original article published at Making Your Voice Heard at PIPSC Substack.

 She was willing to face hardship, but what truly traumatized her was the union’s refusal to grieve on her behalf.
 The response she received from her union’s Employment Relations Officer stated that:

 “According to Canadian legal definitions, your practice constitutes a creed, not a religion.
-Therefore, there are no grounds for a grievance.”
+Therefore, there are no grounds Non-Institutional Spiritual and Conscience-Based Traditions

 This response not only dismissed the spiritual foundation of her beliefs—it effectively erased her lived experience.